hsokooti/RegUn/README.md

 Check `uncertainty.py`

 ### 2.1 Perform Registration:
-In order to run registration, runnig  `do_elastix_registration.py` or  `do_ANTs_registration.py` is easier.
+In order to perform registration, runnig  the script `do_elastix_registration.py` or  `do_ANTs_registration.py` is easier.
 Later the script  `uncertainty.py` can read the registration results.

-An example of registration paramater for [elastix](http://elastix.isi.uu.nl/) and [ANTs](http://stnava.github.io/ANTs/) package is available at:
+An example of a registration paramater for [elastix](http://elastix.isi.uu.nl/) and [ANTs](http://stnava.github.io/ANTs/) package are available at:

 `Elastix/DIR-Lab_COPD/elastix1/parameter/` and

 `Elastix/DIR-Lab_COPD/ANTs1/parameter/`.

 #### 2.1.1 Perform Registration using a cluster:
-The software is capble to use a [Open Grid Scheduler](http://gridscheduler.sourceforge.net/) cluster.
+The software is capble to use an [Open Grid Scheduler](http://gridscheduler.sourceforge.net/) cluster.
 This can be done by modifying the parameter `where_to_run`:
 ```python
 where_to_run = 'sharkCluster'
 ```